TheGort/thegort.github.io/cv.md

 **Tutor**
 * Planned and organized one-on-one tutoring sessions in-person as well as Skype/Discord to high school students and people all around the world
 * Topics include: introduction to programming, logic, discrete mathematics and basic algebra
-* Some videos can still be found on my YouTube channel (as a side note, I really want to produce educational content again, but I've been extremely busy with school.)
+* Some videos can still be found on my YouTube channel with ~600 cumulative views (as a side note, I really want to produce educational content again, but I've been extremely busy with school.)

 ## Projects
 #### (Please click the hyperlinks to view my work.)